marq24/ha-fordpass/info.md

 No major change without incompatible changes — sorry for that!

 - Battery Sensor: Attribute 'BatteryVoltage' has been renamed to 'batteryVoltage' (starting now with lowercase)
-- Indicator Sensor: The attribute keys can end with the 'additionalInfo' property [appended with a '_' (underscore)].
+- Indicator Sensor: The attribute keys can end with the 'additionalInfo' property [appended with an '_' (underscore)].
 This 'additionalInfo' looks to me like a service key or something similar that might can become handy when you want to visit a workshop.
-- Message Sensor: Attributes will be 'numbered' list of all messages — Including 'Date', 'Type' 'Subject' and 'Content'.
+- Message Sensor: Attributes will be 'numbered' list of all messages — including the fields: 'Date', 'Type' 'Subject' and 'Content'.
 The keys will start with 'msgNNN_' (where NNN is the message number starting with 001)

 ### I need you!
 It would be cool if you could take some additional minutes and read: https://github.com/marq24/ha-fordpass?tab=readme-ov-file#i-need-you